skriptble/reserve/FEATURELIST.md

 reserve api Feature List
 ========================

+> Features should be specific and aim to narrow the scope of the problem
+> addressed.

 This document will serve as a place for features that can eventually be added to the reserve api.